AbisheK0726/eng130-intro/README.md

 - DevOps uses CI/CD and automation to improve efficiency
 - DevOps can reduce the cost of delivery

+## What makes a good DevOps Engineer

+james-gallagher

 ## An introduction to Agile and Scrum

 ### What is Agile?